vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ### Which configuration fields will affect import performance?

-- batch: The number of data contained in each nGQL statement sent to the Nebula Graph service.
+- batch: The number of data contained in each nGQL statement sent to the NebulaGraph service.

 - partition: The number of Spark data partitions, indicating the number of concurrent data imports.

-- nebula.rate: Get a token from the token bucket before sending a request to Nebula Graph.
+- nebula.rate: Get a token from the token bucket before sending a request to NebulaGraph.

     - limit: Represents the size of the token bucket.